L3viathan/schikanoeschen/english.md

 The remaining cards become the main stack (stack A), between the main stack and the side stack, leave a space for another stack, the discard stack (stack B).
-The top card on the side stack is then turned around and the player with the higher card begins as the active player.
+The top card on the side stack is then turned around and the player with the higher card begins.
 An ace is considered higher than other normal cards, a joker is higher than an ace.
 If the two values are the same, then clubs is better than spades is better than hearts is better than diamonds.